F Sharp (programming language): Development tools

+Comparison of integrated development environments

 Application areas

 F# is a general-purpose programming language.

 Web programming

 The SAFE Stack is an end-to-end F# stack to develop web applications.
 It uses ASP.NET Core on the server side and Fable on the client side.

-An alternative end-to-end F# option is the WebSharper framework.
+Alternative end-to-end F# options include the WebSharper framework and the Oxpecker framework.

 Cross-platform app development

 F# can be used together with the Visual Studio Tools for Xamarin to develop apps for iOS and Android.
 The Fabulous library provides a more comfortable functional interface.

 Analytical programming

 Among others, F# is used for quantitative finance programming, energy trading and portfolio optimization, machine learning, business intelligence and social gaming on Facebook.

 In the 2010s, F# has been positioned as an optimized alternative to C#.
 F#'s scripting ability and inter-language compatibility with all Microsoft products have made it popular among developers.

 Scripting

 F# can be used as a scripting language, mainly for desktop read–eval–print loop (REPL) scripting.